 The group’s current CEO Bryan Kelley is a program graduate.
 Nearly finished serving a 20-year sentence for murder (for what he describes as a drug deal gone bad), Kelley had been approved for release on parole but asked authorities if he could remain behind bars for nine more months to participate in PEP.

-He describes that decision as “a no-brainer,” since the nine months would bring him not just valuable training, but also access to a support network beyond what he could get even from a graduate school, making the extra time in prison a small price to pay, compared to the nearly 20 years he’d already been incarcerated.
+He describes that decision as “a no-brainer,” since the nine months inmate educational program would bring him not just valuable training, but also access to a support network beyond what he could get even from a graduate school, making the extra time in prison a small price to pay, compared to the nearly 20 years he’d already been incarcerated.

 Inmates wanting to join PEP are screened with a 10-page questionnaire and interviews.
 The program offers a demanding nine-month program that draws on business executives who volunteer as mentors and instructors in business and financial subjects.